blinky893/hugo-relearn/content/english/section-1/_index.md

 +++
 chapter = true
 # pre = "<b>1. </b>"
-title = "My account"
+title = "Your account"
 +++

-## Welcome to Section 1: My account
+# Your account

 This is the home page for Section 1